jax-ml/jax/jax/experimental/jax2tf/README.md

 the target function is lowered to StableHLO using standard native JAX or TensorFlow APIs, and then the StableHLO is invoked from TensorFlow or JAX.
 This has the advantage that it stays faithful to the semantics of the native target function, even as JAX and TensorFlow evolves.
-We refer to this usage mode as "native lowering" or "native serialization".
+We refer to this usage mode as "native serialization".

 Note that at the moment when using JAX native serialization the whole